 Under his leadership the WWC Brass Choir and Percussion Ensemble became known throughout the Northwest and within Adventist colleges for its accomplishments and international travel.
 It was one of the first Adventist music groups to be sponsored by Friendship Ambassadors, a group which organized tours for U.S. ensembles to Eastern Europe, then under control of the Soviet Union, for the purpose of creating better relationships between the East and West.
 Leno and his groups took three of these trips over a period of seven years, including to Romania in 1977, Poland in 1979, and Austria and Hungary in 1984.

 Leno continued to teach and to work with brass groups until his death in 1998.
 He taught percussion at Portland Adventist Elementary School, located near PAA, where he had started his career, and established the Advent Trombone Choir in 1991, an ensemble based in the Portland area.
-Under his leadership it toured in Oregon, Washington, and California and, in 1995, traveled to Europe, where it played seven times, including two performances at the General Conference session in Utrecht.
+Under his leadership it toured in Oregon, Washington, and California and, in 1995, traveled to Europe, where it played seven times, two performances at the General Conference session in Utrecht.

 The Lenos had two sons, Michael and Douglas, both of whom are musically active.
 Michael completed a degree in theology and music at WWC in 1978.
-Donna and Lloyd were living in the Portland, Oregon, area at the time of his death at age 72.
+Donna and Lloyd were living in the Portland, Oregon, area at the time of his death on July 28, 1998, at age 72.
 Aware of his approaching death, Leno wrote the following to one of his former students a month before he died: